brunomendonca-com/volunteam/README.md

 Update the file `src/services/imageApi.ts`.

 You can use any hosting service of your preference.
 In this case, we will use ImgBB API: https://api.imgbb.com/.
-Sign up for free at https://imgbb.com/signup
-Get your API key and add it to the .env file in your root folder.
+Sign up for free at https://imgbb.com/signup, get your API key and add it to the .env file in your root folder.

 To run the app in your local environment, you will need to set the IMGBB_API_KEY when starting the app using:
-'IMGBB_API_KEY="insert_your_api_key_here" npx expo start'
+`IMGBB_API_KEY="insert_your_api_key_here" npx expo start`

-When creating your app build or publishing, do not forget to run 'eas secret:push' command to import your secret values to EAS.
+When creating your app build or publishing, import your secret values to EAS running:
+`eas secret:push`